david19990531/EECS4415_Project_2/README.md

 ## Q3.
 Distributed Computation of the Top-k Reviews
 Yelp users can vote a review as useful, funny, or cool (UFC).
 The total number of UFC votes of a review is the sum of useful, funny, and cool votes it has received.
 For example, a review has received 10 useful votes, 20 funny votes, and 30 cool votes.
-In this case, the total number of UFC votes is 60.
+In this case, the total number of UFC votes is 60 for this review.
 For a given collection of Yelp review data ([*yelp_academic_dataset_review.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_review.json)), your task is to write two Python scripts (***q3mapper.py*** and ***q3reducer.py***) that implement a MapReduce algorithm to find the **top 4415** reviews with the most UFC votes in descending order (from the most UFC votes to the least).
 The output of the MapReduce job should be one line per pair of values separated by **a tab character** (\t) as follows:
 ```
 review_id	#UFC_votes
 ```